Scaffolding Cost

 Ropes support this type of scaffolding from the top of a higher building or structure.
 If you think of a window washers' platform, this is the best example.

 This type of scaffolding is often more expensive and complicated.
-It is not suitable for all projects.
-It is mostly used for very large buildings.
+It is not suitable for all projects, and it is mostly used for very large buildings.

-The scaffolding is supported form the top of the building and then built down from there.
-It allows access to difficult to reach places.
-If used in particularly tall buildings works also require harnesses for safety.
+The scaffolding is supported from the top of the building and then built down from there.
+It allows access to difficult-to-reach places.
+If used in particularly tall buildings, workers also require harnesses for safety.

 As the name suggests, this type of scaffolding can be moved from place to place.